Bearinawolfpack/beyslay/README.md

 # Deliverables:

-- Render a list of all Beyonce images
+-- Render a list of all Beyonce images

-- When a User clicks on a Beyonce image in `BeyContainer` it should change the `favorite` key of that object to `true`, which should then add that Beyonce to the FavoritesContainer.
+-- When a User clicks on a Beyonce image in `BeyContainer` it should change the `favorite` key of that object to `true`, which should then add that Beyonce to the FavoritesContainer.

-- When a User clicks on a Beyonce image in the `Favorites` container, it should change the `favorite` key of that object to `false`, which should then remove it from the FavoritesContainer and send an alert saying "I got a hot sauce in my bag, swag"
+-- When a User clicks on a Beyonce image in the `Favorites` container, it should change the `favorite` key of that object to `false`, which should then remove it from the FavoritesContainer and send an alert saying "I got a hot sauce in my bag, swag"

-# What are we practicing?

-- using both functional and class components
-- deciding which component should make our api request
-- deciding which component(s) should have state
-- changing the state of a parent component from its child
-- passing a callback function as a prop to be used by a child component
-- manipulating objects inside of arrays in state
+- Add a create form so a user can add their own gif to the Index

-- reusing a component
+- Add a search form for the entire application

-- lifting state
+- This means that when I search for the name of a gif, both my Index AND my Favorites should filter through their lists

 # Hint